bennycode/trading-signals/README.md

 console.log(sma.getResult().toFixed(2)); // "20.00"
 ```

-## Good to know

-This library draws attention to miscalculations by throwing errors instead of returning default values.
+### When to use `update(...)`?

+You have to call an indicator's `update` method to enter input data.
+The update method may or may not return a result from the indicator depending on whether the minimum amount of input data has been reached.

+### When to use `getResult()`?

+You can call `getResult()` at any point in time, but it throws errors unless an indicator has received the minimum amount of data.
 If you call `getResult()`, before an indicator has received the required amount of input values, a `NotEnoughDataError` will be thrown.

 **Example:**